 \subsection{The Upper Envelope of Virtual Value Functions}

-This subsection aims to demonstrate when taking the upper envelope of virtual value functions is equivalent to solving the monopolist's problem.
-I first introduce the following assumption, which requires the virtual value functions to satisfy monotonic differences: \begin{assumption} $\forall b,b' \in \mathcal{B}, \phi(b,t)-\phi(b',t)$ is monotonic in $t$. \end{assumption}
+This subsection aims to demonstrate when taking the upper envelope of virtual value functions, or more standardly, doing pointwise maximization of virtual values, is equivalent to solving the monopolist's problem.
+I first introduce the following assumption, which requires the virtual value functions to satisfy single-crossing differences and the value functions to satisfy monotonic (either increasing or decreasing) differences: \begin{assumption} For any $b, b' \in \mathcal{B}$: (i) $\phi(b,t)-\phi(b',t)$ is single-crossing in $t$; (ii) $v(b,t)-v(b',t)$ is monotonic in $t$. \end{assumption}

 Taking the upper envelopes of virtual value functions, or figuring out the component bundles of upper envelopes is almost the same as figuring out minimal optimal menus for the following unconstrained problem: